Theses on the Philosophy of History: Historical context

-Scholem also suggested that the cryptic essay's seemingly definitive rejection of Marxist historical materialism in favor of a return to the theology and metaphysics of Benjamin's earlier writings came after Benjamin recovered from the deep shock he felt following the 1939 Molotov–Ribbentrop Pact when the Soviet Union and Nazi Germany, previously bitter rivals, announced a non-aggression pact.
+The essay marks a return from Benjamin’s more secular, aesthetic Marxist style to the theologically tonal, metaphysically scaled scope and power of his earlier works, remarks Scholem.
+This came amidst the deep shock Benjamin felt following news the Molotov–Ribbentrop Pact and, shortly thereafter, the beginning of the Second World War.

-More broadly in terms of the work's implications, and more specifically in terms of the circumstances in which work on the essay takes place, "On the Concept of History" is written during a period when Benjamin is hiding out with Hannah Arendt after the Second World War had begun.
-The shadow of the Third Reich expands across the map of Europe as he composes the work.
-In this essay, Benjamin speaks as a Jew with friends and connections all across the spectrum of Marxist sympathies, and as a sympathizer and fellow traveler in these groups.
-He can only be spoken of as a Jewish Bolshevik ironically but that he had sympathy and commitments to socialism over fascism cannot be doubted.
-He speaks from within the darkening scene during the early days of the Second World War as the continent fell under the control of Hitler's Wehrmacht.

-Many of the ideas and phrases composing critical passages of Benjamin's theses appear half-formed in Benjamin's slightly earlier essay on the eccentric 19th century art collector, Eduard Fuchs.
+Many of the ideas and phrases composing critical passages of the theses appear half-formed in Benjamin's slightly earlier essay on the eccentric 19th century art collector, Eduard Fuchs.

-The winter that he drafted his theses on the concept of history Benjamin read, in a pairing or book discussion group with Hannah Arendt and her lover Heinrich Blücher, an early draft of Scholem's Major Trends in Jewish Mysticism as the three of them of were holed up at Benjamin's sister's house in Lourdes, France.
-This reading, and much of Benjamin's composition of the theses, come after Benjamin's imprisonment at an internment camp in Nevers in 1939, but before Hannah Arendt's imprisonment at the concentration camp in Gurs in the midst of the Fall of France as they are reading Scholem's introduction to the Kabbalah together in the winter of 1939-1940.
-The "philosophy of history"--which is the guiding theme of these meditation--acts as a kind of code word for 'Kabbalah' between Scholem and Benjamin.
+The winter that he drafted his theses on the concept of history Benjamin read, in a pairing or book discussion group with Hannah Arendt and her lover Heinrich Blücher, an early draft of Scholem's Major Trends in Jewish Mysticism as the three of them hid at Benjamin's sister's house in Lourdes.
+This reading, and much of Benjamin's composition of the theses, come after Benjamin's imprisonment at an internment camp in Nevers in 1939, but before Arendt's imprisonment at the concentration camp in Gurs in the midst of the Battle of France as they are reading Scholem's introduction to the Kabbalah together in the winter of 1939-1940.
+The "philosophy of history", which is the guiding theme of these meditations, acts as a kind of code word for a certain terrain in Kabbalah—specifically where overlaps with, and undermines German Idealism.
 It is a kindred discipline to Kabbalah in their shared understanding.
-They'd read Franz Molitor's Philosophy of History (which is a book about the Kabbalah) together in 1916, when Scholem was just embarking on his study of the Kabbalah, a canon of mystical literature that he reintroduces and to some extent resurrects in his Major Trends shortly after Walter Benjamin's death--which is the book, once again, whose manuscripts Benjamin was reading as he wrote the Theses.
-They'd consulted together on this subject terrain for years (Scholem expertly as a librarian of ancient manuscripts, and Benjamin somewhat free-associatively).
+They had read Franz Molitor's Philosophy of History together in 1916, when Scholem was just embarking on his study of the Kabbalah, a canon of mystical literature that he reintroduces and to some extent resurrects in his Major Trends, published shortly after Benjamin's death.
+They had consulted together on this subject terrain for years: Scholem expertly as a librarian of ancient manuscripts; Benjamin somewhat more free-associatively.
+Major Trends was dedicated to Benjamin's memory, and was published as Operation Reinhard commenced.